Conversion therapy ban will be hard to police, says victim

 "Had it not been for the therapy in America, I don't know where I would have ended up."

-Now living in Germany with his husband of 37 years, Jupp Korsten, Mr Jones said it was important to ban the "dreadful" practice.
+Now living in Germany with his husband Jupp Korsten, who's been his partner for 37 years, Mr Jones said it was important to ban the "dreadful" practice.

 But he said he had doubts about being able to stop therapies aimed at "praying the gay away" as they are carried out "in private back rooms, often linked with religion and faith".